-- Your signature.
-If you've appointed a representative, include the name and signature of your representative.
+- If you've appointed a representative, include the name of your representative.

 No matter how you choose to request a reconsideration, the request should clearly explain why you disagree with the redetermination decision from level 1.
 Send a copy of the "Medicare Redetermination Notice," and any other information that may help your case, with your reconsideration request to the QIC.
 You must send your request to the QIC that will handle your reconsideration.
 The QIC's address is listed on the redetermination notice.
 You can submit additional information or evidence after the reconsideration request has been filed, but it may take longer for the QIC to make a decision.